 Thanks to automation, impressive CRM software, and more recently, the help of machine learning and AI, email has shed its reputation for being ‘spammy,’ unwanted junk mail.
 Smart, consumer-centric brands are being invited into consumers’ email inboxes.
 People are signing up and paying attention.
 Emails today are entertaining.
 They’re filled with stuff consumers want like deals, industry news, inspiration and helpful tips.
 And, they arrive in inboxes at the right time for the right recipients.
 In 2017, digital marketers have figured out how to make their email newsletters feel like a pleasant surprise, waiting to be opened, rather than one more email to stuff into the junk inbox.

 How did we get here?
 Innovation.
 Technology.
 Putting ourselves in the shoes of our target audience.
-Here’s a look at what happened in email marketing in 2017 with a round-up of the year’s top articles.
+Here’s a look at what happened in email marketing in the past few years with a round-up of the some of the top email marketing strategies.

 How does your email marketing compare with other brands in your industry?
 MailChimp, using their mega piles of data, routinely puts out an updated list of benchmarks that digital marketers can use to see how successful their email marketing efforts are.
 Want to know the open, click-through, unsubscribe metrics and more for your industry for 2017?
 You’ll find the current numbers in this post, as well as tips from the people who know email marketing better than anyone.

 There has been a lot of talk over the past couple years about whether email is dying.
 After all, consumers spend more time on social media than they do almost anything else outside of working or sleeping – it is estimated the average person will spend 5 years and 4 months of their life checking out social media.
 Who has time left over for checking email?